With three decades of successive revenue growth behind it, K&S has well and truly entered the big league.

 “Over time, Chicago will become a multi-practice office,” Hays explains, “and we'll grow both transactional and commercial litigation practices there.”
 While “we're open to the idea of additional office expansion if there's a compelling reason for it,” Hays emphasizes that “our primary focus going forward will be on building out the footprint we already have.
 We've added about as many offices as any firm in the past decade short of a merger.”
 He adds that “we've had record levels of demand for our services,” and highlights global disputes, government investigations and corporate finance as particularly booming areas right now.

-Corporate and securities litigation is the largest disputes group, followed by tort & environmental and international arbitration.
-“We deal with securities litigation, class action defenses, contract disputes and a little bit of IP,” business litigators explained.
+Corporate & securities litigation is the largest Disputes group, followed by tort & environmental and international arbitration.
+“We deal with securities litigation, class action defenses, contract disputes and a little bit of IP,” corporate & securities litigators explained.
 “The majority of the work has involved drafting motions and basic documents, as well as assisting seniors with the bigger motions for summary judgment,” a source revealed.
 The firm has a dedicated discovery center which juniors “work closely with to manage e-discovery.
 It's an increasingly large part of the case process.”
 Conducting legal research and managing filings are also common tasks for juniors here.

 The intriguingly-titled special matters department handles “a lot of cases related to the Securities and Exchange Commission and Department of Justice – especially the fraud section.”
 Second-years get to assist with employee interviews and meetings with general counsel.
 “We often travel to company HQs during cases,” sources explained.
 “I love our work.
 We basically do for companies what the FBI does for the government.
 I've used investigation skills to go through records to figure out who we need to speak to in order to find out what happened – I love interviewing people to find out what went wrong.
 A matter sometimes ends up at trial, and so we'll represent the company through the litigation.”